IHE/ITI.mCSD/input/pagecontent/volume-1.md

 ## 1:46.2 mCSD Actor Options

-Options that may be selected for each actor in this profile, if any, are listed in the Table 1:46.2-1.
+Options that may be selected for each actor in this profile, if any, are listed in Table 1:46.2-1.
 Dependencies between options when applicable are specified in notes.

 **Table 1:46.2-1: mCSD - Actors and Options**